 If your stools are loose, your fibre intake may be low.
 This is easily resolved with cleaning up your diet, as fruit and vegetables are packed with fibre.

 On the other hand, if you're constipated and cramping, this can also be a result of lack of fibre AND a sign of dehydration.
-So be conscious of your water intake and the inclusion of more beans, lentils, seeds and wholegrains will also get the system moving and aid in detoxification.
+So be conscious of your water intake and the inclusion of more beans, lentils, seeds and wholegrains will also get the system moving, aid in detoxification and restore gut health.
 Fibre is also food to some good gut bacteria - so when you don't eat it, they starve and die, degrading the status of the human gut microbiome.

 Course of Probiotics.